 Grace School of Education program graduates must pass Indiana CORE licensing exams for licensure in Indiana.
-The following table shows pass rates for Elementary Education, Special Education and Secondary Education, including English Education, Life Science Education, Math Education, Social Studies Education, and Foreign Language Education.
+The following table shows pass rates for Elementary Education, Special Education and Secondary Education reported in the aggregate for Business Education, English Education, Life Science Education, Math Education, Social Studies Education, and Foreign Language Education.

-*Aggregate pass rate for all secondary education programs (<10 per program during each reporting cycle). **<10 indicates fewer than 10 completers during a reporting cycle.
-For more information regarding this report or to receive specific secondary education passage rates, contact the Grace College School of Education.
+*<10 indicates fewer than 10 completers during a reporting cycle. **Aggregate pass rate for secondary education programs; For more information regarding this report or to receive specific secondary education passage rates, contact the Grace College School of Education.

-Grace College Center for Career Connections conducted a First Destinations Survey of 2018-2019 Grace College graduates.
-Of those responding (24 of 35 program completers), 100% of School of Education graduates were successful in their “first destination” with 92% employed full-time and 8% pursuing graduate studies.
+Grace College Center for Career Connections conducted a First Destinations Survey of 2019-2020 Grace College graduates.
+Of those who identified themselves as School of Education completers, 97% (N=28) were successful in their “first destination” with 90% (n=26) employed full-time and 7% (n=2) employed part-time.

 The School of Education collects ongoing employment data on graduates through surveys, personal contact, and social media.
 Of the forty-four 2019-2020 completers, 36 (82%) are licensed with the Indiana Department of Education (4 of whom are teaching on an emergency license while professional exams are completed), and 4 (9%) are employed through alternative licensure (emergency, charter, sub) in other states.
 The remaining 4 completers are employed outside of P-12 schools (2 within their licensure area and 2 in other fields).